opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

     5. Click outside the text editing area, or select a different tool, to commit the text.

 .. _using_the_eraser:

 Using the Eraser
 ~~~~~~~~~~~~~~~~
-The Eraser tool (|eraser|) allows you to partially erase lines, both in vector and raster drawings.
+The **Eraser** tool (|eraser|) allows you to partially erase lines, both in vector and raster drawings.

 In the tool options bar you can set the following:

-- Size sets the eraser size.
+- **Size** sets the eraser size.

-- Hardness sets the amount of antialiasing along the eraser border.
-This is available for Toonz and standard raster drawings only.
+- **Hardness** sets the amount of antialiasing along the eraser border.
+This is available for Toonz Raster and Raster drawings only.

-- Opacity set the opacity of the eraser; passing twice on an area is not considered while performing a single erasing operation, but only when performing different erasing operations.
-This is available for raster drawings only.
+- **Opacity** set the opacity of the eraser; passing twice on an area is not considered while performing a single erasing operation, but only when performing different erasing operations.
+This is available for Raster drawings only.

-- Type has the options Normal, to use the standard eraser; Rectangular, to perform the erasing inside the box you define; Freehand, to perform the erasing inside the area you outline by clicking and dragging; and Polyline, to perform the erasing inside the area you outline by defining a series of lines.
-In vector drawings, a vector is erased only if it is fully included in the area you define.
+- **Type:** has the options **Normal**, to use the standard eraser; **Rectangular**, to perform the erasing inside the box you define; **Freehand**, to perform the erasing inside the area you outline by clicking and dragging; and **Polyline**, to perform the erasing inside the area you outline by defining a series of lines.
+In vector drawings, a stroke is erased only if it is fully included in the area you define.

-- Mode has the options Areas, to erase only areas, Lines, to erase only the drawing outline, and Lines & Areas, to perform both the operations.
-This is available only for raster drawings.
+- **Mode:** has the options **Areas**, to erase only areas, **Lines**, to erase only the drawing outline, and **Lines & Areas**, to perform both the operations.
+This is available only for Raster drawings.

-- Selective allows you to erase only lines or areas made with the current style.
-This is available only for Toonz raster and vector drawings.
+- **Selective** allows you to erase only lines or areas made with the current style.
+This is available only for Toonz Vector and Toonz Raster drawings.

-- Invert performs the erasing on the outside of the area defined with the Rectangular, Freehand or Polyline options.
-In vector drawings, a vector is erased only if it is fully outside of the area you define.
+- **Invert** performs the erasing on the outside of the area defined with the Rectangular, Freehand or Polyline options.
+In vector drawings, a stroke is erased only if it is fully outside of the area you define.

-- Frame Range allows you to perform Rectangular, Freehand and Polyline erasing on a range of frames, by defining an area in the first and then in the last frame of the range.
+- **Frame Range** allows you to perform Rectangular, Freehand and Polyline erasing on a range of frames, by defining an area in the first and then in the last frame of the range.

-- Pencil Mode erases lines without antialiasing, that is with jagged edges.
-This is available for Toonz raster drawings only.
+- **Pencil** mode erases lines without antialiasing, that is with jagged edges.
+This is available for Toonz Raster drawings only.

 .. note:: If the tool options bar is too short to display all the tool options, it can be scrolled by using arrow buttons available at its ends.

-.. note:: The Eraser tool (|eraser|) can be automatically selected by using the eraser of the tablet pen.
+.. note:: The **Eraser** tool (|eraser|) can be automatically selected by *using the eraser of the tablet pen*.

 .. _converting_raster_drawings_to_vectors: